Manhattan Cocktail Cake

-How many Manhattans can you drink while you make a Manhattan cake?
+How many Manhattans can you drink while you make a Manhattan Cocktail Cake?
 The answer is quite a few if you are Jessica Bierman.
 Don’t worry, I was baking not driving!
 I am Really Into any recipe that gives me the excuse to have some cocktails while I’m making it.

 The next in the series from the King Arthur Flour blog – The Manhattan Cake.
 Sarah and I may have fought a little trying to decide which cakes from this post we got to bake because they all looked so good (fine, fine Sarah you can have the Dark and Stormy – especially since your White Russian cake turned out so beautiful.), and I really wanted this one.
 A classic Manhattan is one of my favorite cocktails because it is simple, delicious, and I love bourbon and cherries.

 As always, the first step is gathering all of my ingredients.
 I also had an assistant on this mission: my cousin’s fiance Nicole who was in town to look at wedding dresses!
 This cake was complicated so it was nice to have the help.
 It was also raining buckets outside so this was a nice alternative to wine tasting for the weekend.

 I got my wet ingredients mixed, added my dry, and put them in the prepared cake pans.
 This batter was a little thicker than I expected it to be, but the cakes baked beautifully!
 I didn’t even have to shave any off the top to even it out!
 I do wish I would have made three or four layers instead of two…

 I got my soaking syrup ready and after the cakes cooled I poured it on.
 I poked some small holes on top of the cake to let the soak really get in there.